The Classification of Two-Dimensional Extended Topological Field Theories: Stratifications of the Jet Space

 \begin{corollary} If the projections of $e_1, \dots, e_k$ form a spanning set of vectors in the vector space $A/ (\m_p^{k+1}(X) \cdot A + \m_q(Y) \cdot A)$ then $e_1, \dots, e_k$ form a set of generators for $A$ as a $C^\infty_q(Y)$-module. \end{corollary}

-Let $f: X^1 \times I \to \R \times I$ be a generic function (i.e. transverse to $S_{i}$, $S_{i,j}$ and $S_{i,j,k}$ for all admissible $i,j,k$).
-The the singularities of $f$ must be one of the following three types: $S_0$, $S_{1,0}$ and $S_{1,1,0}$.
+Let $X$ be a manifold of dimension one and $f: X \times I \to \R \times I$ a generic function (i.e., transverse to $S_{i}$, $S_{i,j}$ and $S_{i,j,k}$ for all admissible $i,j,k$).
+The singularities of $f$ must be one of the following three types: $S_0$, $S_{1,0}$ and $S_{1,1,0}$.
 These occur with codimensions 0, 1, and 2 respectively.
 The singularities $S_0$ are not actually singularities at all; they correspond to points where the differential $df$ is invertible, and so by the inverse function theorem, $f$ is a local diffeomorphism at these points.
 The derivation of the local coordinates for these singularities is a well known classical result.
 We will only review the $S_{1,1,0}$ case as a means to demonstrate our use of these powerful algebraic theorems.
 The $S_{1,0}$ case can be handled in a similar fashion.

-The $S_{1,1,0}$ critical points are isolated in $X^1 \times I$.
+The $S_{1,1,0}$ critical points are isolated in $X \times I$.
 Let $p \in X \times I$, be such a critical point.
 The differential $df$ has rank one at the point $p$ and so by the implicit function theorem, together with our assumptions on the $t$-derivatives of $\pi \circ f$, imply that there exist local coordinates $(x_0,x_1)$ for $X \times I$ centered at $p$ such that $f$ has the following form

 (here $\pi: \R \times I \to I$ is the projection).
 Moreover since we are at a $S_{1,1,0}$ singularity, $h$ has an expansion,

 in which $\beta_{000}$ is non-zero.
 In fact, by assumption $j^2f$ is transverse to $S_{1,1}$, which is equivalent to the statement that the following map of vector spaces,